profunktor/neutron/README.md

 If you have `sbt` installed, you don't have to worry about anything.
 Simply run `sbt +test` command in the project root to run the tests.

-If you are a `nix` user, make sure you enter a `Nix Shell` by running `nix-shell` at the project's root.
+If you are a `nix` user, make sure you enter a development shell by running `nix develop` on the project's root.

 ```
 sbt +test